DotDevLB/Global-Destinations-Explorer/README.md

 - Advanced filtering options for personalized destination discovery.
 - Social media integration for easy sharing of experiences.

-## Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING.md](path/to/CONTRIBUTING.md) for guidelines on how to contribute to the project.

 ## Contact

-For any questions or discussions about the project, feel free to contact me at [Your Email Address].
+For any questions or discussions about the project, feel free to contact me at hadchityjoe64@gmail.com .